meltano/meltano/docs/src/docs/command-line-interface.md

   - Exclusion using `--exclude` takes precedence over inclusion using `--select`.
   - Specifying `--select` and/or `--exclude` is equivalent to setting the [`select_filter` extractor extra](/docs/plugins.html#select-filter-extra).

-- A `--environment` option can be passed to specify a [Meltano Environment](/docs/environments.md) context for running.

 - A `--dump` option can be passed (along with any of the other options) to dump the content of a pipeline-specific generated file to [STDOUT](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)) instead of actually running the pipeline.
   This can aid in debugging [extractor catalog generation](/docs/integration.html#extractor-catalog-generation), [incremental replication state lookup](/docs/integration.html#incremental-replication-state), and [pipeline environment variables](/docs/integration.html#pipeline-environment-variables).